lamassuiot/docs/docs/usage.md

 ## Using the UI

 The UI is an easy manageable tool designed to ease the burdens to non-technical users in using Lamassu PKI.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ![Screenshot](img/lamassu-app.png#only-light)

+### Deployment

+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### Create a new Certification Authority